-Lecturer at the English Studies Department of the University of Zaragoza, where I teach Film Analysis and English to undergraduate students.
-My primary areas of interest include film, television and cultural studies.
-More specifically, my current research focuses on independent cinema and romantic comedy.
+Senior Lecturer at the English Studies Department of the University of Zaragoza, where I teach Film Analysis and English.
+My primary areas of interest include film, television, gender, and cultural studies.
+More specifically, my current research focuses on contemporary romantic comedy.
 I am a member of the research group "Film, culture and society" and the project “Film and crisis: social change and representation in the cinema of the new century”.

 Some of my recent publications are:

 Global Genres, Local Films: The Transnational Dimension of Spanish Cinema.
 Elena Oliete-Aldea, Beatriz Oria, Juan Tarancón (eds).
 London, Oxford, New York: Bloomsbury.
 2015.

 Talking Dirty on Sex and the City: Romance, Intimacy, Friendship.
 Lanham: Littlefield & Rowman.
 2014.

 "We Found Love in a Hopeless Place: Romantic Comedy in the Post-Romantic Era".
 “Happily Ever After”: Romantic Comedy in the Post-Romantic Age.
 Maria San Filippo, ed.
 2021.
 Wayne State UP: 27-46.

 “Facing the Fig Tree: Contemporary Intimacy Culture in Master of None".
 Imagining “We” in the Age of “I:” Romance and Social Bonding in Contemporary Culture.
 Mary Harrod, Suzanne Leonard and Diane Negra, eds.
 2021.
 London: Routledge.